Expandi vs HeyReach

 For a solo practitioner or small team, Expandi's approach works.
 For agencies managing 20+ client accounts, HeyReach's rotation model scales better.

-The unified inbox matters more than you'd think
+The unified inbox matters more than you would think

 Managing LinkedIn conversations across multiple accounts is one of the most time-consuming parts of scaled outreach.
 The two platforms address this differently.

 Expandi provides a global smart inbox that consolidates replies from all campaigns with filters, tags, and notes.
-It's designed for managing conversations within a single LinkedIn account's campaigns.
+It is designed for managing conversations within a single LinkedIn account's campaigns.

 HeyReach's Unibox operates at a different scale.
 It consolidates conversations from all LinkedIn senders across the organization into one view.
 Team members can reply on behalf of colleagues without needing their LinkedIn credentials.
 One SDR or virtual assistant can manage replies for 10, 20, or 100 LinkedIn accounts from one screen.